gamesbook/pyprototypr/docs/hexagonal_grids.rst

    grids are designed and calculated the single most useful reference is https://www.redblobgames.com/grids/hexagons/

-An 18xx Footnote
+An 18XX Footnote
 ----------------

-The "18xx" train games hex maps are often criticised for their poor aesthetic.
+The 18XX game series hex maps are often criticised for their poor aesthetic.
-A fascinating article that deals with this topic - and is perhaps relevant even at the prototyping stage being supported by this program - is available at https://medium.com/grandtrunkgames/mawgd4-18xx-tiles-and-18xx-maps-8a409bba4230
+A fascinating article that deals with this topic - and is perhaps relevant even at the prototyping stage being supported by this program - can be found at https://medium.com/grandtrunkgames/mawgd4-18xx-tiles-and-18xx-maps-8a409bba4230